 But, we’re aiming for more than just fine.
 We’re looking for desserts that complement your seafood and elevate your meal to an entirely new level.

 Some desserts achieve this because they have bright citrus flavors, which always work well with mild fish.
 Plus, citrus may already feature in your meal, so you get an amazing continuation of flavors.

 Other times, the dessert may contrast your seafood in some way, like giving you rich chocolatey flavors.
 There are plenty of excellent choices, so even the pickiest eater should find a few that they love.
 There are even a few healthy desserts on the list.

 P.S.
 If you want more ideas, check out our other posts on pairing desserts, like desserts that go with pizza and those that go with chili.
 You can even take a different approach and pair your desserts with drinks instead.

-Desserts To Serve With Seafood
+Desserts That Go With Seafood (With Pictures!)

 Key Lime Pie

 Fish and citrus naturally pair well.
 That’s why we use lemon juice on fish so often.

 You can also bring this same theme into your dessert, starting with key lime pie.
 The key limes provide a bright and delicious flavor, one that will help you feel refreshed after your meal.